 - There is a risk of infection after thrombolysis.

 - Whenever anticoagulant or thrombolytic agents are used, there is a risk that bleeding will occur elsewhere in the body.
 The most serious complication is intracranial bleeding, or bleeding in the brain.
 Significant bleeding may result in the need for a blood transfusion.

 - In some cases, the material that is blocking your vessel may move to another part of the vascular system.
 Usually this can be treated with further thrombolysis but sometimes may require surgery.

 - There is a risk of kidney damage especially in patients with pre-existing kidney disease.

 What are the limitations of Catheter-directed Thrombolysis?

-Technically successful thrombolysis requires that the catheter be placed in a stable position near the clot.
+Technically successful thrombolysis requires placement of the catheter in a stable position near the clot.
 This means that the catheter tip is situated so that the clot-dissolving agent can reach the site of the obstruction.
 In some cases, the procedure is not technically possible.
 It is important to understand that clot removal alone cannot repair tissue already damaged by lack of circulation.
 Further treatment may be required, both for the underlying condition that caused the clot and for any damage to affected organs or other tissues.

 This page was reviewed on June, 15, 2020